vlad11148/CRUD-Flask-NoSQL/README.md

 # CRUD-Flask-NoSQL
-MongoDB.
-Add networking assets to a dynamic table.
-One of my first projects.
+MongoDB, OOP, Passlib, decorated functions, custom errors, type hinting, dataclass, UUID, ABCMeta, Jinja2.

+About: This is a website that allows you to view and create networking assets in a  dynamic table.
+If you have admin privileges, you can update and delete assets.